JOB OPPORTUNITIES IN TECH

 Both Networking and Development offer solid job and career opportunities.
 But each of these advanced jobs requires experience and training.
 The good news is you don’t have to choose which advanced area you want to specialize in at the beginning.
 All you have to do is determine whether you’re best suited to be a Network IT professional or a Coder.
 Fortunately, Centriq has a free assessment to help you determine which path is best suited for your IT career.

-Take our free Aptitude Assessment and find out or contact us for more information.
+Ready to find out what field is right for you?
+Fill out the form to take our free Aptitude Assessment or contact us for more information.